Author: Paul Irish

 Bill Ferguson also spoke as a representative of the Aborigines Progressive Association at a May Day workers rally elsewhere in The Domain in 1938.
 He was one of only around 10 speakers to address the crowd of 10,000.
 A decade later in 1949 he also spoke at an Aboriginal protest meeting at The Domain together with Bill Onus.

-In the 1980s and 1990s, an Aboriginal man named Donny Dodd was a speaker.
+In the 1980s and 1990s, an Aboriginal man named Donny Dodd was a regular speaker in The Domain.
 According to the Speakers’ Corner history website, Donny grew up on Palm Island near Townsville in North Queensland.
 He moved to Sydney in the 1960s as a dock worker and learnt Aboriginal politics from Aboriginal women he met.
 As quoted on the website: ‘In his stint in The Domain he would unfold his banner proclaiming “Aboriginality”.
 On mounting the platform he shouted to attract an audience, and with the loudest voice in The Domain he quickly attracted one.
 He spoke every Sunday’.
+Donny Dodd passed away in late 2018.

 ‘Aborigines Protest Meeting’, Sydney Morning Herald, 14 February 1949, p 5